 Trump and the Russia investigation: What to know

-President Donald Trump and the Kremlin have denied allegations that Russia and the Trump campaign colluded in the 2016 presidential election – but the probe into Russia’s meddling is forging ahead.
+President Trump and the Kremlin have denied allegations that Russia and the Trump campaign colluded in the 2016 presidential election – but the probe into Russia’s meddling is forging ahead.

 A special counsel was appointed to investigate potential wrongdoing, and the team has already brought multiple charges against people associated with the presidential campaign.

-Read on for a breakdown of what’s happened in the Russia investigation thus far and what it means for the administration.
+Read on for a breakdown of what has happened in the Russia investigation thus far and what it means for the administration.

 What exactly is being investigated?